-The ABS begins to regulate the brake pressure as soon as there is a tendency for the wheel to lock up.
-The car continues to be controlled even with very hard braking.
+ABS begins to regulate the brake pressure as soon as there is a tendency for the wheel to lock.
+The car remains controllable even under very sharp braking.

-The intervention of the ABS system in control is noticeable by the impulse felt on the brake pedal and the characteristic sound emitted during the control process.
+The intervention of the ABS system in the control is noticeable by the impulse felt on the brake pedal and the characteristic sound emitted during the adjustment process.

-For optimal braking, keep the brake pedal fully depressed during the braking process, despite pedal pulsation.
+For optimum braking, keep the brake pedal fully depressed throughout the braking process, despite pedal pulsation.

 Do not reduce pressure on the pedal.